 Betty Reed, the Lake County legislator who is chairman of the Illinois Water Resources Commission, made much the same point to the same audience.
-The General Assembly has not reformed Illinois' water policy, she explained, because most of its members "do not know there is a problem yet."
+The General Assembly has not reformed Illinois water policy, she explained, because most of its members "do not know there is a problem yet."
 Legislators, like their constituents, remain resolutely crisis-oriented.
-Agency coordination, more rational funding, better data can all enhance the making and carrying out of water policy.
+Agency coordination, more rational funding, and better data can all enhance the making and carrying out of water policy.
 But major policy innovations themselves, one suspects, await some catastrophe.
 Droughts and smelly wells and epidemics, like hangings, concentrate peoples' minds wonderfully.
-As Illinois Times environmental reporter Harold Henderson has written about Wilsonville, "The political heat from the struggle . . . has helped prod the usually torpid Illinois legislature into [passing] some of the toughest waste control bills in the U.S. — bills which could not even get out of committee before Wilsonville erupted."
+As Illinois Times environmental reporter Harold Henderson wrote about Wilsonville, "The political heat from the struggle . . . has helped prod the usually torpid Illinois legislature into [passing] some of the toughest waste control bills in the U.S.—bills which could not even get out of committee before Wilsonville erupted."

 Sidebar: Water: Who owns it?